isobelcochrane938/notes/README.md

 4. Code collaboratively: Working with others on projects can help improve your coding skills and teach you new techniques.
 Collaborate with fellow programmers on GitHub, or join a local coding meetup group to share ideas and work together.
 5. Ask for feedback: When you're working on a project, don't be afraid to ask for constructive feedback from others.
 They may be able to point out areas where you can improve or make suggestions on how to solve a problem more efficiently.
 6. Stay organized: Effective time management and organization are crucial for programmers.
 Use version control systems like Git to track your code, use task management tools like Trello or Jira to organize your tasks,and schedule your time wisely to ensure you stay on track with your projects.

+# 2023-12-30
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write code that is easy to understand, debug, and modify.
+Remember, code is read far more often than it is written."